nospamcalfee/pico-ap-configure/README.md

 make
 ```

-Once built, the `picow_access_point.uf2` file can be dragged and dropped onto your
+Once built, the `picow_access_point.uf2` file can be dragged and dropped onto
-Raspberry Pi Pico W to install and run the example.
+your Raspberry Pi Pico W to install and run the example.
+If your network
+ssid/password are correct, or after you set them in the ap mode, you can then
+access the application html using the mdns name (in this cmake hostname
+example) as test.local